pytorch-fdn/tac/README.md

 * The PyTorch TAC meetings are open to everyone.
 You can see the calendar and receive an invite to [join the meetings via zoom here](https://zoom-lfx.platform.linuxfoundation.org/meeting/99880407255?password=35e75f4d-474c-48ec-ae73-2add1f05bd4f).
 * The TAC meets the second Tuesday of every month at 10am EST.
 * Meetings are recorded.
-Notes are recordings are [publicly available](https://lists.pytorch.org/g/tac/messages).
+Notes and recordings are [publicly available](https://lists.pytorch.org/g/tac/messages).

 ## Communication